 All of the changes indicated below are incorporated into the “Revised Draft Visioning Products” above.

-Draft Vision Statement
+Draft Vision Statement for Petaluma in 2045

-Petaluma is rooted in the relationship between our people and the land.
-Our identity evolves from our gratitude for our Miwok heritage, deep agricultural legacy, lively river, and preserved open spaces.
-We holistically protect our natural landscapes and habitats both within and outside our community.
-We sustain a resilient ecosystem for humans, wildlife, and the earth.
+Petaluma is a vibrant river town rooted in the relationship between our people and the land.
+We acknowledge that Petaluma is the traditional territory and unceded lands of the Coast Miwok peoples.
+We appreciate that our name springs from those tribes who first called this land home.
+Our identity also evolves from our deep agricultural roots, historic downtown, living river, and preserved open spaces.
+We honor this legacy to celebrate, protect, and restore our natural landscapes and habitats both within and outside our community.
+Together, we sustain a resilient ecosystem for humans, wildlife, and the earth.

 We are caring and connected.
-We celebrate our differences by fostering relationships and inclusive spaces for the diverse communities that form Petaluma.
-Our engaged citizenry and local government ensure equity and justice for all residents.
-We create space for newcomers seeking refuge, a place to call home, and new opportunity.
-We embrace unique experiences, lift each other up, and move forward together.
+We celebrate our differences by providing inclusive community spaces for the diverse people that form Petaluma and by cultivating a sense of belonging.
+We welcome newcomers seeking refuge, a place to call home, and new opportunity.
+Our engaged residents and local government ensure equity, livability, opportunity, and access for all residents.
+We embrace each other’s cultures, lift each other up, and move forward together.

 We invest in each other.
-We are a community where children thrive, families are supported, and our elders can age respectfully in place.
-We support our local businesses that provide jobs and services to our city and region.
-We provide bountiful housing choices, convenient access to healthy local food, and an educational system that builds leaders.
-We support all our residents with accessible city services rooted in dignity.
-Our work and income build wealth for Petaluma and its people, increasing our self-reliance.
+We are a community where children and youth thrive, families in all forms are supported, and our elders flourish as they age in place.
+We provide plentiful and varied housing choices, convenient access to healthy local food, and an educational system that builds leaders.
+We support all residents with accessible city services.

+We are prosperous.
+We support our local businesses that provide jobs for our own residents and services to our city and region.
+Our economy is localized and self-reliant and builds wealth for residents of all socioeconomic backgrounds.
+We invite new businesses and development to join in our vision.
+Our city infrastructure and facilities are sustainably financed, resilient, and well-maintained.

-We relish in our spirited and distinct neighborhoods that enable us to live, work, and play.
-We enjoy an energetic historic downtown and friendly walkable streets throughout our city.
-Our parks, bike trails, and walking paths connect people and help keep our residents and the earth healthy.
-It is safe, easy, and enjoyable to travel across town without a car.
+We relish our spirited, distinctive neighborhoods where we live, work, and play.
+We enjoy active, animated communities throughout our city along with an energetic historic downtown.
+Our friendly, beautiful, and nature-filled streets, parks, urban forest, and accessible river, bike lanes and trails, and walking paths connect people and help keep residents healthy.
+It is safe, easy, and enjoyable to travel across and around town and to neighboring communities with human, electric, and hybrid transport.

-We are creative. innovation, Our community is filled with vibrant colors, textures, materials, and forms.
-We foster an arts ecosystem to ensure that our artists have the resources to create and thrive.
+We are creative.
+Our community is filled with art in a variety of colors, textures, materials, and forms.
+We build an environment that promotes beauty, resilient architecture, and inventive design citywide, where art, crafts, design, and economic innovation thrive.
+The arts bring meaning, whimsy, and imagination to our lives.

 We are forward-thinking leaders.
-We are honest about our challenges, work together to find solutions, craft ambitious plans, and take bold action.
-We have demonstrated to the world that equitable, carbon-neutral, regenerative communities and economies are possible.
-We have adapted to hazards by restoring and leveraging our natural systems, modernizing infrastructure, adjusting patterns of development, and coming together as a community
+By achieving carbon neutrality in 2030, we demonstrate that equitable, carbon-neutral, regenerative communities and economies are possible through action and collaboration with other cities, communities, and our region.
+We have adapted to climate change with a community-driven, whole systems, and nature-based approach to development.

 We are Petaluma.